Autonomous Reinforcement of Behavioral Sequences in Neural Dynamics: Implementation and Results

 The model is tested on a robotic vehicle simulated in the Webots simulator, performing a search for rewarding sequences of colored blocks, as illustrated in Fig.~\ref{FG:RESULTS}(a).
 The E-Puck robot is surrounded by 16 blocks of four different colors (red(R), green(G), blue(B), yellow(Y)), which are picked up by the robot's camera and are represented as localized color-space distributions in the perceptual DNF.
 The robot ``finds'' a particular color, as determined by the currently active intention node, by rotating on the spot so that an object of the given color falls onto the center of the image of the vehicle's camera.
 Once centered, activation in the CoS node of the particular EB initiates a new EB to be performed (i.e., a new color to be searched for).
 If the robot finds the correct five-item sequence $G \rightarrow B \rightarrow Y \rightarrow R \rightarrow G$, a positive reward is provided for a few time steps.

+We note here that the proof-of-concept implementation described in this section uses rather simplified EBs.
+The DN-SARSA($\lambda$) learning system will work with other EBs than these ones, for example, more sophisticated DNF behaviors that enable mobile robots to deal with obstacles~\cite{bicho1997dynamic}.

 Note that this is a POMDP, since our agent's state encodes the previously completed behavior only.
 In our environment, the optimal policy is not representable given just the observable state.
 If we use TD(0), for example, the horizon will be too short --- if $R \rightarrow G \rightarrow Y \rightarrow B \rightarrow R$ is uncovered and rewarded, the model will first boost values from $B \rightarrow R$, and will next boost values of any of the three $R \rightarrow B$, $G \rightarrow B$, $Y \rightarrow B$, but there will be no feedback so that \textit{only} the correct one could be learned.
-Memory of the last three behaviors is needed for the true state.
+Memory of the last three behaviors is needed to reliably predict reward.
 Due to the eligibility trace, DN-SARSA($\lambda$) can learn the sequence succesfully.
 It is known that eligibility traces are not a complete solution to POMDPs, but eligibility traces can lead to good or even optimal POMDP solutions in some cases.